 Set in the 1960s, the novel pitted the legendary British secret agent against the evil Dr. Gorner, a manufacturer of legitimate pharmaceuticals who plans to flood Europe with cheap narcotics and launch a terrorist attack against the Soviet Union, the retaliation for which would devastate the UK.

-Faulks' most recent novel, Where My Heart Used to Beat, was released this January.
+Faulks' most recent novel, Where My Heart Used to Beat, was released in January of 2016.
 Set in London circa 1980, it tells the story of Dr. Robert Hendricks, a psychiatrist and writer who has plunged into a quagmire of loneliness and depression.

 Then he receives a letter from Dr. Alexander Pereira, a neurologist and World War I veteran, who proclaims his admiration for Hendricks' published work.
 Hendricks travels to Pereira's home on a secluded island off the South of France to meet him.

 There, Hendricks is forced to confront his traumatic memories of the carnage and injury he experienced as a young British officer during World War II and of the Italian woman he met and fell deeply in love with during the conflict.
-Confronting these memories could lead Hendricks to insanity - or redemption.
+Confronting these memories could lead Hendricks to redemption - or insanity.